SharePoint/sp-dev-docs/docs/general-development/workflow-actions-and-activities-reference-for-sharepoint.md

-For a list of available activities, see  [Workflow activity classes in SharePoint 2013](workflow-activity-classes-in-sharepoint.md).
+For a list of available activities, see  [Workflow activity classes in SharePoint](workflow-activity-classes-in-sharepoint.md).